FSecureLABS/Cue-COVID-Test-Research-Files/README.md

 This project contains the following:

-* `cue-health_1.4.2.apk` - the Android APK application used for this research
+* `cue-health_v1.4.2-split-zip` - the Android APK application used for this research split into multiple zip files because GitHub has a file size limit
 * `frida-script.js` - a Frida script that can be used to modify test results

 <filler text>